bbudke/BB_Lab_Protocols/Cell_Cycle_EdU_Flow.md

 1. Spin down the cells, remove the supernatant, and resuspend each sample in 100 μl of fixative solution.
 Incubate at room temperature for 15 minutes.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
 1. Spin down the cells, remove the supernatant, and resuspend each sample in 100 μl of permeabilization buffer.
 Incubate at room temperature for 15 minutes.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
+The wash buffer in this step should be EDTA-free, as residual EDTA will chelate out the copper ion in the subsequent click reaction.
 1. Spin down the cells, remove the supernatant, and resuspend each sample in 500 μl of click reaction buffer.
 Incubate at room temperature for 30 minutes.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>6</sup> cells per ml in wash buffer.
 1. Spin down the cells, remove the supernatant, and resuspend each sample to ~10<sup>7</sup> cells per ml in FACS resuspension buffer.
 Keep on ice and protect from light.
 	- Remember to resuspend at least one EdU-positive control sample in FACS resuspension buffer without PI to serve as the EdU-positive compensation control.
 1. Transfer each sample to a 1 ml micro titer tube that has been placed into a 5 ml flow tube.
 Keep samples at 4 °C and protected from light.

+## Flow Cytometry
+- Run at a low flow setting.
+High flow rates will give high coefficients of variation and the G1/S/G2 phases won't resolve nicely.